Index configuration

 default_search_fields

-Configuration is set at index creation and cannot be modified except for the sources using the CLI quickwit source
+Configuration is set at index creation and cannot be modified with the current version of Quickwit.

 Config file format